Philio/bootstrapdefault/README.md

 ## Live demo

-A demo of the theme can be found here: http://bootstrapdefault.phil.si/
+A demo of the theme can be found here: https://phil.si/

-Note: The demo site is automatically cloned from my live site and automatically deployed from the Github master branch, however the database has to be updated manually which can occasionally cause some images not to load.
-Please don't report this as an issue.

 ## Installing

-The theme is currently a work in progress, but is probably around 90% complete and there are only a few simple pages left to style.

-If you would like to check out the theme in it's current state, please clone this repository with the included sub modules into your [Piwigo](http://piwigo.org/) themes directory.
+### Releases

 ## Bundled libraries